abeidahmed/todo-list-js/README.md

 - Create a new branch: `git checkout -b awesome branch`
 - Add your changes and commit the file
 - Push to your forked repo
-- Make a pull request to `develop` branch
+- Make a pull request to `development` branch

 ## Show your support